Deilephila elpenor (Linnaeus, 1758)

 Adults

-Deilephila elpenor is an attractive olive-green, pink, and black large (FW length 26 mm (n=1)) Eurasian sphinx moth that was discovered recently in the Lower Fraser Valley of British Columbia.
-The forewing is typical in shape for the family and is smooth olive to bright green.
-The costa, terminal area and fringe, and the oblique straight post medial and subterminal lines are pale to bright pink.
-No spots are evident.
-The hindwings are bright pink with a black basal area and white fringe.
+Deilephila elpenor is an attractive olive green, pink, and black large (FW length 26 mm (n=1)) Eurasian sphinx moth that has recently become established in lowlands near Vancouver, British Columbia.
+The forewing is typical in shape for the family.
+It is greenish, with pale to bright pink costa, terminal area and fringe, and oblique straight post medial and subterminal lines.
+The hindwing is bright pink with a black basal area and white fringe.
 The head, thorax, and abdomen are olive variably tinted with pink, with white lines on the lateral tegulae.
-The pale antenna is club-like.
+The pale antenna is clublike.

 Larvae